bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 The jacobian is computed with an analytical formula, works for sparse matrices.

 ### 3. `FullSparseInplace()`
-The jacobian is computed with an analytical formula when the sparsity of the jacobian of the vector field is constant.
+The jacobian is computed in place, limiting memory allocations, with an analytical formula when the sparsity of the jacobian of the vector field is constant.
 This is much faster than `FulSparse()`.

 ## Floquet multipliers computation